 - Independent voting board members (those who are not employees or contractors of the organization or a related party)

 This section requires reporting regarding an organization’s program services and exempt purpose achievements.
 Land trusts should be prepared to describe any new, significant program services or program services that have changed since they last filed their Form 990 and to describe their three largest program services based on expenses.
 For most, but not all, land trusts, this section will be limited to their land protection activities.

 This section guides the organization to particular schedules it must complete (see below).
 Note particularly line 7 regarding conservation easements and line 29 regarding non-cash contributions (which include gifts of land in fee).
 Line 11 asks several more detailed financial questions affecting Schedule D.

-The IRS is highly focused on governance issues for exempt organizations as an indicator of overall Code compliance.
+The IRS is highly focused on governance issues for exempt organizations as an indicator of overall compliance with the Code.
 All organizations filing the core form must complete Part VI.
 It is divided into three sections requiring information on an organization’s governing body and management, governance policies and disclosure practices.
-While many of the questions address policies and practices that are not required by law, the IRS considers such policies and procedures “generally to improve tax compliance” and most are included in Land Trust Standards and Practices (see Note below).
-According to the IRS, “the absence of appropriate policies and procedures may lead to opportunities for excess benefit transactions, inurement, operation for non-exempt purposes, or other activities inconsistent with exempt status.”
-The changes for 2009 are primarily clarifications however land trusts must now report significant changes to its organizational documents on its Form 990, Part VI and in Schedule O, rather than in a letter to EO Determinations.
+While many of the questions address policies and practices that are not required by law, the IRS considers such policies and procedures “generally to improve tax compliance” and most are included in Land Trust Standards and Practices.
+According to the IRS, “the absence of appropriate policies and procedures can lead to opportunities for excess benefit transactions, inurement, operation for non-exempt purposes, or other activities inconsistent with exempt status.”

 Organizations must report:

-- Whether any officer, director or key employee has a family or business relationship with another officer, director or key employee.
+- Whether any officer, director, trustee or key employee has a family or business relationship with another officer, director, trustee or key employee

 The IRS defines a key employee as one who meets all three of the following tests: